microsoft/DynamicTelemetry/docs/docs/Demos.4.AddTelemetryDemo.md

 Please recall this sample is just that, a sample.
 To illustrate the use case, let's assume that as our system scales, we notice performance issues.
 Our development team suspects that the cache is getting full, causing paging issues on our drives.
 They are considering investigating the 30-minute time span, as it might be too long.

 To better understand the problem, the developers would like to know how many items are in the cache while under load.
-One of the developers got the idea to use dynamic telemetry to simply emit the cache size as a telemetry variable and then graph it using their standard OpenTelemetry pipelines.
+One of the developers got the idea to use Dynamic Telemetry to simply emit the cache size as a telemetry variable and then graph it using their standard OpenTelemetry pipelines.

 ```cdocs_include
 {{ CSharp_Include("../Samples/Demos.4.InsertTelemetry/Pages/Index.cshtml.cs",